Polar vortex could bring rare May snow, low temps to US East

 Around this time of year, the polar vortex breaks up, but this breakup is a bit different, said Judah Cohen, a winter storm expert for Atmospheric Environmental Research, a commercial firm outside Boston.

-"The polar vortex didn't do much the whole winter, but on the way out I guess it kind of sent a message: Just because I didn't do much this winter, don't think I can't," Cohen said Thursday.
+"The polar vortex didn't do much the whole winter, but on the way out I guess it kind of sent a message: Just because I didn't do much this winter, don't think I can't," Cohen said.

-A low pressure system off the coast of southern New England is pulling cold air down from the north, Alan Dunham, a meteorologist with the National Weather Service in Norton, Massachusetts, said Thursday.
+A low pressure system off the coast of southern New England is pulling cold air down from the north, Alan Dunham, a meteorologist with the National Weather Service in Norton, Massachusetts, said.

 Forecasts called for perhaps as much as 2 inches (5 centimeters) of snow in the Berkshire Mountains in western Massachusetts on Friday into Saturday; an inch or so on grassy areas of central Massachusetts, southern New Hampshire and western Connecticut; and rain with a few flakes possible in the Boston area, he said.